-When the system has robust instructions about how to read a document, clean and meaningful data is fetched in almost no time.
-On the other hand, processing a document without providing enough layout information or no information at all, will generate results with low-quality data, lots of noise and lacking semantic meaning.
+When the system receives clear instructions on how to read a document, it quickly extracts clean and meaningful data.
+Processing a document without layout information leads to low-quality data, excessive noise, and poor semantic meaning.

 Cashbook includes an RPA-based system for extracting data from previously unknown structure documents.